auteur articles madame patch

 Differences, warning signs

-PMDD (premenstrual dysphoric disorder) , which is rarer, causes severe emotional disturbances that can impact daily life.
+PMDD (Premenstrual Dysphoric Disorder), which is rarer, causes severe emotional disturbances that can impact daily life.

-Support options: professional guidance, lifestyle advice, natural solutions
+Support options: professional monitoring, lifestyle, natural solutions

-Medical monitoring to check hormone levels,
+Medical follow-up to check hormone levels,

-Regular, gentle activity to support circulation and reduce stress.
+Regular gentle activity to support circulation and reduce stress,

 Back to blog